β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 - Steps taken

-- Registration records
+- Screenshots of:- Registration records

 - Matching context tables